Case Study — University

 to a fake contractor.

 An attacker impersonated Andersen Construction, redirected a wire payment, and disappeared.
 The real contractor called three days later asking where their money was.
 The suss.
-API scores this exact attack at 89% risk.
+API scores this exact attack.

 Capital projects.
 Long vendor relationships.
 Public procurement records.
 Universities are uniquely exposed to this playbook.
 Here is what the engine sees.